mironim/BootstrapPager/README.md

 ##Datatable Pagination Plugin with Bootstrap
 This is a plugin that can be used with jquery Datatables.
 It customizes the pagination of your table so that you can enter a number in a textbox.
-When dealing with large recordsets this functionality makes navigating to target pages more feasible.
+When dealing with large record sets this functionality makes navigating to target pages more feasible.

 An example of the plugin can be seen here:
 <div><img src="/resources/screenshotA.png" alt="Screenshot" /></div>